balintbrews/solarized-color-scheme-for-phpstorm/README.md

 # Status

-Under development.
-Currently tested with PHP language.
+Under active development.
+Currently tested with PHP and CSS languages.
+Feedback is always more than welcome!

 # Installation